Congress seeks to block goods from China over forced labor

 Some companies and trade groups oppose a region-wide declaration because it puts the burden on private enterprises to ensure an often complex, global supply chain is free of materials that have been produced with forced labor.

 Imports made with forced labor have been banned since 1930 to ensure fair trade.
-Enforcement has increased in recent years and the administration has taken actions against eight companies and entities operating in Xinjiang over the past year.
-The bills passed Tuesday would go further, shifting the burden to any company that operates in Xinjiang or buys goods from there to prove their goods are not tainted.
+Enforcement has increased in recent years and U.S. Customs and Border Protection has blocked shipments by eight companies and entities operating in Xinjiang over the past year.
+The bill passed Tuesday would go further, shifting the burden to any company that operates in Xinjiang or buys goods from there to prove their goods are not tainted.

 “It’s going to require some dislocation,” said Rep. Earl Blumenauer.
 “We may even pay a dime or two more for a pair o socks or a T-shirt.”